V-1 flying bomb: Anti-aircraft guns

-The altitude and speed were more than the rate of traverse of the standard British QF 3.7-inch mobile gun could cope with.
-The static version of the QF 3.7-inch, designed for use on a permanent, concrete platform, had a faster traverse.
-The cost and delay of installing new permanent platforms for the guns was fortunately found to be unnecessary, a temporary platform devised by the Royal Electrical and Mechanical Engineers and made from railway sleepers and rails was found to be adequate for the static guns, making them considerably easier to re-deploy as the V-1 threat changed.
+The standard British QF 3.7-inch mobile gun could not cope with the altitude and speed of the V-1.
+However, the static version of the QF 3.7-inch, designed for a permanent concrete platform, had a faster traverse.
+The cost and delay of installing new permanent platforms for the guns was found to be unnecessary as a temporary platform devised by the Royal Electrical and Mechanical Engineers and made from railway sleepers and rails was found to be adequate for the static guns, making them considerably easier to re-deploy as the V-1 threat changed.

 The development of the proximity fuze and of centimetric, 3 gigahertz frequency gun-laying radars based on the cavity magnetron helped to counter the V-1's high speed and small size.
 In 1944, Bell Labs started delivery of an anti-aircraft predictor fire-control system based on an analogue computer, just in time for the Allied invasion of Europe.

 These electronic aids arrived in quantity from June 1944, just as the guns reached their firing positions on the coast.
-Seventeen percent of all flying bombs entering the coastal "gun belt" were destroyed by guns in their first week on the coast.
-This rose to 60 percent by 23 August and 74 percent in the last week of the month, when on one day 82 percent were shot down.
-The rate improved from thousands of shells for every one V-1 destroyed to one for every 100.
+Seventeen per cent of all flying bombs entering the coastal "gun belt" were destroyed by guns in their first week on the coast.
+This rose to 60 per cent by 23 August and 74 per cent in the last week of the month, when on one day 82 per cent were shot down.
+The rate improved from thousands of shells for every one V-1 destroyed to 100 for each.
 This mostly ended the V-1 threat.
-As General Frederick Pile put it in an April 5, 1946 article in the London Times: "It was the proximity fuse which made possible the 100 percent successes that A.A.
+As General Frederick Pile put it in an April 5, 1946 article in the London Times: "It was the proximity fuse which made possible the 100 per cent successes that A.A.
 Command was obtaining regularly in the early months of last year...American scientists...gave us the final answer to the flying bomb."